zicat/tributary/doc/user_guide_config_detail.md

 server.metrics.ip.pattern=.*
 ```

-Tributary service provide service metrics by http restful api based on SpringBoot, get more details abort server.* by
+Tributary service provide service metrics by http restful api based on SpringBoot, you can get more details abort server.* from
 SpringBoot Document.

 The param server.metrics.ip.pattern is a pattern, filter hosts(the server may has multi network adapter cards) and get